xmos/lib_xud/doc/rst/overview.rst

 running with arrows depicting communication channels between these threads.
 In this configuration there is one thread that deals with endpoint 0, which has both the input and output channel for endpoint 0.
 IN endpoint 1 is dealt with by a second thread, and OUT endpoint 2 and IN endpoint 5 are dealt with by a third thread.
-Threads must be ready to communicate with the XUD library whenever t he host demands it's attention.
+Threads must be ready to communicate with the XUD library whenever the host demands it's attention.
 If not, the XUD library will `NAK`.

 It is important to note that, for performance reasons, tasks communicate with the XUD library using both `XC` channels and shared memory communication.
 Therefore, *all tasks  using the XUD